grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 [//]: # (### underwater bicycle race)

 For the next three days and nights the two boats ran next to each other.
-They fell back into the steady routine of a cargo run, moving fast with the power of diesels at night, and slowly crawling along underwater during the day.
+They fell back into the steady routine of a cargo run, moving fast by the power of diesels at night, and slowly crawling along underwater during the day.
 They crossed almost a thousand miles of ocean, and Percy was feeling like they might soon be able to consider heading into a port somewhere and returning to normal work.

 But first, she felt like they all needed a bit of a break.
-At the breakfast table on the fourth day, while they were hovering underwater with the _Gnat_ attached but without motors, Percy proposed some recreation.
+At the breakfast table on the fourth day, while they were hovering underwater with the _Gnat_ attached but without motors turning, Percy proposed some recreation.

 "Gentlemen.
 You know what?
 It's probably time we got some fucking exercise.
 How about a bicycle race tonight?"